wercker-labs/wercker-blog/source/posts/2013-07-22-Announcing-the-Open-Delivery-platform.md

 the wercker boxes
 available on our official [GitHub page](http://github.com/wercker).

-We also have a large collection of steps available on wercker's [GitHub page](http://github.com/wercker), and have a bunch of steps on hand in the [wercker directory](http://app.wercker.com/#explore).
+We also have a large collection of steps again available on wercker's [GitHub page](http://github.com/wercker), and have a bunch of steps on hand in the [wercker directory](http://app.wercker.com/#explore).